OpenGOAL-Mods/OG-RCO/README.md

 - **No Lava Tube Skip** - Unless 72 cells have been chosen, cells from Lava Tube or beyond cannot be chosen
 - **No Citadel Hops** - Unless End of Lava Tube has been chosen, cells in Citadel cannot be chosen
 - **No Citadel Skip** - Unless Blue, Red, and Yellow Sage cells have been chosen, Green Sage cell cannot be chosen

+You can toggle these from the in-game pause menu: `OPTIONS` > `GAME OPTIONS` > `RANDOM CELL ORDER SETTINGS`.
+Note that the cell order list is generated whenever you start a new game, so toggling these settings will have no effect mid-game.